Friedrich Air Conditioning: History

 The company was founded in 1883 by Ed Friedrich as a manufacturer of handcrafted furniture and other goods such as billiards tables, store fixtures, and other cabinetry.
 He later turned towards refrigeration and developed products to enhance food preservation.

-After initially focusing on optimizing ice as a coolant, Friedrich looked towards mechanical refrigeration.
+After initially focusing on optimizing ice as a coolant, Friedrich looked toward mechanical refrigeration.

 By 1950, the company was a large manufacturer of commercial refrigeration equipment.
 It entered the relatively new field of air conditioning in 1952 with its first window air conditioning units.
 The company is credited with several innovations, including introducing the first refrigerated display case for food retailers.

 In 1971, the company moved its headquarters to the Pan Am Expressway on San Antonio's Near East Side, once part of Fort Sam Houston.
-In 2008, the company moved the bulk of its production to Monterrey, Mexico.
+The San Antonio, TX production plant was shuttered on November 16, 2007, bringing an end to U.S. manufactured Friedrich products.
+Beginning in 2008, the company moved the bulk of its production to Monterrey, Mexico; citing increasing U.S. production costs as well as an influx of low-cost brands, who employed overseas production, as reasons for doing so.
+However, all engineering and warehousing remains in San Antonio, TX.
 In 2010, the company moved its headquarters again to a building in Uptown San Antonio, to the immediate west of the city's airport.
-The company was acquired by Corinthian Capital in December, 2012.
+The company was acquired by Corinthian Capital in December 2012.
 It was then acquired by Monomoy Capital Partners, and once again acquired by Rheem in 2021.